msjimc/AgileStructure/guide/README.md

 ### Cursor location

-The ```Annotation``` > ```Show position of cursor``` menu option displays the genomic co-ordinates of cursor's position (Figure 27b).
-It should be remembered that this is inaccurate as a region 1 Mb wide, drawn on an image 860 pixels wide will have 1,162.8 bps mapped to each pixel and is only shown as an aid to understanding the region.
+The ```Annotation``` > ```Show position of cursor``` menu option displays the genomic coordinates of cursor's position (Figure 27b).
+It should be remembered that this is inaccurate as a region 1 Mb wide, drawn on an image 860 pixels wide will have 1,162.8 bps mapped to each pixel consequently, this is only shown as an aid to understanding the region.

 ![Figure 27a](images/figureMa.jpg)